$0.00

 Read Article »

 I’m a 35-year-old remodeling contractor working across Dallas and North Texas for more than 15 years.
-One thing I always tell homeowners — texture matters more than color when choosing porcelain floors.
-In Texas, we
+One outdoor upgrade I see homeowners requesting more often is porcelain tiles for balconies.
+Balcony floors deal with sun

 Read Article »